PowerRacingSeriesNFP/moxie-board/README.md

 This project has code for an esp8266 based points tracker + website.
 We used an ESP-WROOM-02 D1 [like these](https://www.aliexpress.us/w/wholesale-ESP%2525252dWROOM%2525252d02-18650.html?spm=a2g0o.home.search.0) and [these](https://www.amazon.com/dp/B0CJ9P7GWJJ).

+But it does run on a regular esp32!

 We used vscode + the arduino extension + the arduino CLI.
 The regular arduino IDE should also work, but if you're starting from scratch Please give [https://platformio.org/](https://platformio.org/) + VSCode a chance first, it's better if you haven't already learned the arduino IDE.